Algebraic K-Theory of infinity-Operads: The K-theory spectrum

 using the usual formula for free algebras over operads. \end{proof}

 \begin{lemma}\phantomsection \begin{enumerate} \item For $X \in \sSet$ there is a natural isomorphisms $\widetilde{St}(i_!X) \cong \Fr_{E_\infty}(X)$ in the homotopy category of $E_\infty$-spaces (with weak homotopy equivalences inverted). \item For $D \in \dSet$ there is a natural isomorphism in the homotopy category of simplicial sets from the derived underlying space $i^*D_K$ to the underlying simplicial set $\Omega B(\widetilde{St}D)$ of the group-completion of the $E_\infty$-space $\widetilde{St}D$. \end{enumerate} \end{lemma} \begin{proof} For the proof of (1) we will use the fact that the homotopy category of simplicial sets is the universal homotopy theory on a point.
-A more precise statement using model categories is that left Quillen functors from $\sSet$ to any model category are fully determined on the point (see \cite[Proposition 2.3 and Example 2.4]{duggerUniversal}).
+A more precise statement using model categories is that left Quillen functors from $\sSet$ to any model category $M$ are fully determined on the point (see \cite[Proposition 2.3 and Example 2.4]{duggerUniversal}).
+This means that evaluation on the point induces an equivalence between the homotopy category of left Quillen functors $\sSet \to M$ and the homotopy category of $M$.
 In the theory of $\infty$-categories the universal property is that left adjoint functors from the $\infty$-categories of simplicial sets are determined on the point (see \cite[Theorem 5.1.5.6]{HTT}).
-Using one of these two statements we see that the two left Quillen functors $\sSet \to \EsSet$ given by
+This means likewise that there is an equivalence between the $\infty$-category of left adjoint functors (in the $\infty$-sense) from the $\infty$-category of simplicial sets to any presentable $\infty$-category $\mathcal{C}$ and $\mathcal{C}$.